HiranmayeeSreePokala/News_Article_Trend_Analysis_Topic_Clustering/README.md

 # News_Article_Topic_Clustering

-Here’s a professional-style **README** for your project titled **News Article Topic Clustering**, modeled after the WhatsApp-Chatbot format you shared:

----

-# News-Article-Topic-Clustering

 ## 🧠 Introduction

 This project focuses on analyzing large volumes of news articles to identify **cluster topics** using **PySpark MLlib** for scalable machine learning.
 The project also features a **Gradio-based UI** for an interactive experience.
 After preprocessing and model training, we achieved a **clustering accuracy of 79%**.